WebOrigami/docs/content/language/expressions.md

 }
 ```

-The spread operator performs a shallow merge.
-You can also perform a shallow merge with the built-in [`Tree.merge`](/builtins/tree/merge.html) function.
-For a deep merge, see [`Tree.deepMerge`](/builtins/tree/deepMerge.html).
+If you'd prefer to use a function to merge objects instead of the spread operator, you can perform a shallow merge with [`Tree.merge`](/builtins/tree/merge.html) or a deep merge with [`Tree.deepMerge`](/builtins/tree/deepMerge.html).
+For concatenating arrays with a function, use [`Tree.concat`](/builtins/tree/concat.html).

 ### Pipe operator